fb55/css-select/README.md

 _Wait, what?_

-Okay, so let's suppose we want to compile the selector `a b` again, for right-to-left execution.
-We start by _parsing_ the selector, which means we turn the selector into an array of the building-blocks of the selector, so we can distinguish them easily.
+Okay, so let's suppose we want to compile the selector `a b`, for right-to-left execution.
+We start by _parsing_ the selector.
+This turns the selector into an array of the building blocks.
 That's what the [`css-what`](https://github.com/fb55/css-what) module is for, if you want to have a look.